AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

 PLEASE SHARE THIS PAGE

-EASTERN SNAKE-NECKED TURTLE
+EASTERN LONG-NECKED TURTLE

 It is aquatic like all other Australian Tortoises/Turtles, however this species often travels very long distances from water, and is often found crossing roads, including main highways.
 They do however need to be in water to swallow their food.